lcmrvk/tu-wien-bachelor-thesis-resources/README.md

-Thanks to [dinfuehr](https://gist.github.com/dinfuehr) whose work I used as a basis for creating the Dockerfile for Cacao  [dockerfile-cacao-dinfuehr](https://gist.github.com/dinfuehr/ab83ad825cd24be0e816588d0465a7fb) and thanks to [Jozott00](https://github.com/Jozott00) for finding the time discuss some issues with building Cacao and pointing me in the direction of his setup [cacao-jvm-dev-setup](https://github.com/Jozott00/cacao-jvm-dev-setup/tree/master).
+Thanks to [dinfuehr](https://gist.github.com/dinfuehr) whose work I used as a basis for creating the Dockerfile for Cacao  [dockerfile-cacao-dinfuehr](https://gist.github.com/dinfuehr/ab83ad825cd24be0e816588d0465a7fb) and thanks to [Jozott00](https://github.com/Jozott00) for finding the time to discuss some issues with building Cacao and pointing me in the direction of his setup [cacao-jvm-dev-setup](https://github.com/Jozott00/cacao-jvm-dev-setup/tree/master).

 # Getting Started